nrv/pimmi/README.md

-# TIM : Twitter Image Mining
+# PIMMI : Python IMage MIning
 Library allowing visual search in a corpus of images, from Twitter... or elsewhere.

 SIFT interest points, clustering, based on OpenCV and Faiss, multithreaded.